wqlin08/SRCNN_DEM_Super_resolution/README.markdown

 - For large datasets, adjust the `batch_size` and `num_workers` to optimize memory usage and training speed.
 - If running on a CPU, training and testing may be significantly slower.
 Consider reducing the batch size or using a smaller dataset.

+## Contact

-## If you have any questions, please contact: geo.wqlin@gmail.com
+If you have any questions, please contact geo.wqlin@gmail.com or qlwu@itpcas.ac.cn